trustoverip/tswg-acdc-specification/spec/spec.md

 https://github.com/trustoverip/tswg-acdc-specification/issues/31
 :::

+This section defines a public TEL and public TEL Registry.

-A KERI KEL can control a TEL by anchoring the TEL to key events of the KEL with the following:
+As described above, a KEL can control a TEL by sealing (anchoring) transaction-specific events from the TEL inside key events in the KEL.
+The steps to this process are defined as follows:

-1. Create the inception event for the TEL with the TEL specific unique identifier.
+1. Create the transaction-specific event for the TEL with the TEL-specific unique identifier.
-1. Generate a hash digest of the serialized content of the TEL inception event.
+1. Generate a seal that includes the cryptographic digest (SAID) of the serialized content of the transaction event.
-1. Attach anchoring seals from the KEL events to the TEL events they are authorizing.
-1. Sign the KEL event as usual to commit to the digest of the serialized TEL event.
+1. Include the seal of that transaction event in a key event in the controlling KEL.
+1. Have the sealing key event accepted (appended) into its KEL.
+This means at least signing by the KEL controller and may include witnessing and or delegating the event.
+Such acceptance makes a verifiable, nonrepudiable commitment to the  seal (digest) of the serialized transaction event.

-Any validator can cryptographically verify the authoritative state by validating the signatures of the referenced KEL.
+Any validator can cryptographically verify the authoritative state of the transaction by validating presence of the seal in the referenced KEL.
+The TEL events themselves do not have to be signed because the signed commitment to the event in the form of the digest in the seal in the KEL is cryptographically equivalent to signing the transaction event itself.

-The TEL events do not have to be signed as the commitment to the event is in the form of the digest in the seal in the anchoring KEL event and the signatures on that event.
-Like KEL events, all TEL events have the fields `i`, `s`, and `t`.
-However, the `s` or sequence number field in TEL events represents the "clock" for that transaction set.
-Each transaction set can have its own "clock" (e.g. bitcoin block height, wall clock, etc) and is independent of the sequence number of the KEL events.
-In the case of the Verifiable Credential Registry, the `s` field is simply a monotonically increasing integer.
+Like KEL events, all TEL events have an identifier field, `i`, a sequence number field, `s`, and event type field, `t`.
+The value of the sequence number field, `s` in TEL events, represents the "clock" for that TEL.
+Each transaction thereby can have its own "clock" (e.g. bitcoin block height, wall clock, etc) that is independent of the sequence number of the KEL events that seal (anchor) the transaction events that belong to a given transaction.
+In the case of the Verifiable Credential Registry (see below), the sequence number field, `s` field value is simply a monotonically increasing integer.

-The events are anchored back to the KEL using Event Source Seals whose JSON representation is as follows.
+The events are anchored back to the KEL using Event Source Seals, whose JSON representation is as follows.

 ```json
 {